nikolaia/TripleTexDotNet/README.md

     var jsonService = new JsonService();

     //Before using any methods we have to use the SyncService to Login:
-    var syncSerivce = new SyncService();
+    var syncSerivce = new SyncService(jsonService);
     syncService.Login(syncSystem, syncPassword, username, password);

     //Now that we have logged in and have a valid session we can use more services:
     var companyService = new CompanyService(jsonService);

-    //Run a method or two:
     companyService.SearchForCustomersAndVendors(CustomerVendorType.All, CustomerIsActive.All, "");

-    // And eventually log out:
+    // And eventually we log out:
     syncService.Logout();

 ## TODO ##